You may want to create and save standardized step types to reuse in multiple Tours. For example, you could create:

 You can save a range of templates for different types of steps that you might want to use in your product experience.

 It's possible to create, edit, and manage Templates from two different places:

 When creating a new Step*

-*Coming Soon: You'll soon be able to choose a template for each new Tour step directly from the top bar, rather than needing to open the side panel:
+*You can also choose a template for each new Tour step directly from the top bar, rather than needing to open the side panel: